sap-linuxlab/ansible.playbooks_for_sap/deploy_scenarios/sap_ecc_ibmdb2_distributed_ha/README.md

-# Ansible Playbook - SAP Business Suite (ECC) with IBM Db2, Distributed installation (no HA)
+# Ansible Playbook - SAP Business Suite (ECC) with IBM Db2, Distributed installation (with HA)

 This Ansible Playbook uses an Ansible Role which is `experimental`.